pandichef/indjections/README.md

 `base_finally`: The bottom of the `<body>` section in `base.html` e.g., Javascript `<script>` tags

-These 6 section seems to cover the vast majority of Django package installation requirements.
+These 6 sections seem to cover the vast majority of Django package installation requirements.

 Additionally, `indjections` provides 4 hooks: